 When we finally got hitched, we found ourselves alone.
 In Boston.
 It was lovely.
 The day was radiant and trusting, the way it should always be.
 He cried when I walked towards him because I was his mulligan as well and he knew it.

-We ate lobster and fried angel food cake and laughed together (like we always do).
-I wondered out loud about making it this far, because quite frankly the odds were against us.
+As we eat lobster and fried angel food cake and laugh together (like we always do), I'll wonder out loud about making it this far, because quite frankly the odds were against us.

 But almost every divorced couple I know started out in love.
 Chances are, they still are.
 It's just not always enough.
 Even if you start out with the required one year engagement, a list of common values, and live together for five years.